ypinhsuan/tp/docs/UserGuide.md

 * Deletes the attendance record at the specified `CLASS_INDEX` + `LESSON_INDEX` + `STUDENT_INDEX` + `WEEK`.

 For example:
-* You would like to delete Alice's attendance for the Thursday 10.00am to 11.00am lesson of CS2103T Tutorial in Week 1.
+* You would like to delete Alex's attendance for the Thursday 10.00am to 11.00am lesson of CS2103T Tutorial in Week 1.
 Hence, you type in the command `delete-attendance c\1 l\1 s\1 w\1` and press <kbd>Enter</kbd>.

   ![Delete attendance before](images/ugimages/DeleteAttendanceBefore.png)

-* Alice's attendance for week 1 has been deleted.
+* Alex's attendance for week 1 has been deleted.

   ![Delete attendance after](images/ugimages/DeleteAttendanceAfter.png)